Harry Potter and the Goblet of Fire (video game)

-Harry Potter and the Goblet of Fire is a 2005 action-adventure video game published by Electronic Arts.
+Harry Potter and the Goblet of Fire is a 2005 action-adventure game published by Electronic Arts.
 It is based on the 2005 film of the same name.

 The game was released for Game Boy Advance, GameCube, Microsoft Windows, Nintendo DS, PlayStation 2, Xbox, and PlayStation Portable.
 It received mixed reviews from critics, with reviewers enjoying the scope of the spells and gameplay, but being less impressed by the short length, and the lack of free roaming components found in previous installments.

 Gameplay

-The game follows the events and characters of novel, and film, with the player controlling Harry Potter (voiced by Daniel Larner), Hermione Granger (Harper Marshall), and Ron Weasley (Gregg Chillin).
+The game follows the events and characters of the novel and film, with the player controlling Harry Potter (voiced by Daniel Larner), Hermione Granger (Harper Marshall) and Ron Weasley (Gregg Chillin).
 The game uses an improved version of the group casting mechanic found in Harry Potter and the Prisoner of Azkaban.
 Improved graphics mean the characters themselves more closely resemble their film counterparts than in previous games.
 Gameplay in the Goblet of Fire is much more action-orientated, which is a change from the puzzle and adventure elements found in previous games of the series.

-The game is split up into particular levels, rather than freeroaming around Hogwarts castle like in earlier games.
+The game is split up into particular levels, rather than free-roaming around Hogwarts castle like in earlier games.
 Levels are played from parts of the novel the game is based on, with levels ranging from the Quidditch World cup, the Prefect's bathroom, and the Herbology greenhouses; which can be entered from the in-game "pensieve".
 The game also features modes outside of combat, including broomstick flying, and underwater swimming.

 In a first for the series, players can play the game with friends, and can combine their magic and spells to make them more powerful.
 Players can also capture moving beans using Accio and increase their power with collectors, creature, and character cards.
 The game is divided into several non-consecutive levels, some of which are locked at the beginning of the game until the player collects enough Triwizard Shields to unlock it.